 As this disease worsens, the heart becomes progressively weaker and unable maintain consistent pumping rhythm.
 When this stage is reached, arrhythmia can develop along with heart valve issues, and it is not uncommon for these complications to further advance a patient into heart failure.

-Modern research and medicine have afforded us several different avenues for cardiomyopathy treatment.
+Modern medicine has afforded us several different avenues for cardiomyopathy treatment.
 The most common and traditional options are:

 - Medications (blood thinners, diuretics, etc.)